realliyifei/alfred-file-renamer/README.md

 This simple workflow lets you rename the input string (i.e. filename) following the small-case-with-hyphen format.
 Also, it strips some unnesessary symbols like colon.
 You can change it to other formats as you want.

-e.g. change `A guide: Comp Neuro` to  `a-guide-comp-neuro`.
+E.G. change `A guide: Comp Neuro` to  `a-guide-comp-neuro`.

-Initially, the hotkey is double-tapped SHIFT and the trigger key is `rn`.
+Initially, the hotkey is double-tapped SHIFT and the trigger keyword is `rn`.

 ## Download